La Plata Misdemeanor Defense Attorneys

 Our firm has successfully defended our clients against several types of misdemeanor charges

-The Maryland criminal defense lawyers at Mudd, Mudd & Fitzgerald, P.A. have defended clients in misdemeanor cases for over 100 years, such as:
+The La Plata criminal defense lawyers at Mudd, Mudd & Fitzgerald, P.A. have defended clients in misdemeanor cases for over 100 years, such as:

 - Assault — Misdemeanor assault and battery means a potentially harmful, offensive, or unwanted touch that causes no lasting injury.
 But even though the assault results in only minor injury, conviction of this offense can result in up to 10 years’ imprisonment.